Lab-Topology-Builder/LTB-K8s-Backend/docs/architecture/k8s-ltb-architecture.md

 The API is responsible for the following tasks:

-- To create, update and delete LTB resources (node types, lab templates, lab instances)
+- Create, update and delete LTB resources (node types, lab templates, lab instances)
-- Exposes status of lab instances
+- Expose status of lab instances
 - Expose information on how to access the deployed lab nodes
 - Authentication via an external authentication provider